DoD-Platform-One/gitlab/chart/doc/installation/upgrade_old.md

   `kubectl config set-context --current --namespace=NAMESPACE`, or using [`kubens` from kubectx](https://github.com/ahmetb/kubectx).

-The `pre` stage will create a backup of your database using the backup-utility script in the Task Runner, which gets saved to the configured s3 bucket (MinIO by default):
+The `pre` stage will create a backup of your database using the backup-utility script in the Toolbox, which gets saved to the configured s3 bucket (MinIO by default):

 ```shell
 # GITLAB_RELEASE should be the version of the chart you are installing, starting with 'v': v3.0.0